Do the Hodge spectra distinguish orbifolds from manifolds? Part 1: Introduction

 Because the possible presence of singular points is a defining characteristic of the class of orbifolds, the question ``Can one hear the singularities of an orbifold?" is fundamental in the study of the spectral geometry of orbifolds.
 More precisely, one asks:

-\begin{enumerate} \item Does the spectrum distinguish orbifolds with singularities from manifolds? \item Does the spectrum detect the topology and geometry of the set of singular points, including the isotropy types of singularities? \end{enumerate}
+\begin{enumerate} \item Do spectral data distinguish orbifolds with singularities from manifolds? \item Do spectral data detect the topology and geometry of the set of singular points including the isotropy types of singularities? \end{enumerate} We will always assume all orbifolds under consideration are connected and compact without boundary.

 Many authors have addressed these questions for the spectrum of the Laplace-Beltrami operator.
 However, the question of whether the spectrum of the Laplace-Beltrami operator \emph{always} distinguishes Riemannian orbifolds with singularities from Riemannian manifolds, remains open.
-In this article, we focus primarily on question \ref{it:orbimani} and consider whether additional spectral data, specifically the spectra of the Hodge Laplacians on $p$-forms, suffice to detect the presence of singularities.
+In this article, we focus primarily on question \ref{it:orbimani1} and consider whether additional spectral data, specifically the spectra of the Hodge Laplacians on $p$-forms, suffice to detect the presence of singularities.
 We will say that two closed Riemannian orbifolds are $p$-\emph{isospectral} if their Hodge Laplacians acting on $p$-forms are isospectral.
 In particular, 0-isospectrality means that the Laplace-Beltrami operators are isospectral.

-We first construct the fundamental solution of the heat equation and the heat trace for the $p$-spectrum on closed Riemannian orbifolds, analogous to that of the 0-spectrum in \cite{DGGW08} discussed below, and then apply the resulting spectral invariants to question \ref{it:orbimani}.
-Our first main result is that the 0-spectrum and 1-spectrum together distinguish orbifolds with a sufficiently large singular set from manifolds.
+We construct the fundamental solution of the heat equation and the heat trace for the $p$-spectrum on closed Riemannian orbifolds, analogous to that of the 0-spectrum in \cite{DGGW08} discussed below, and then apply the resulting spectral invariants to question \ref{it:orbimani1}.
+Our main result is that the 0-spectrum and 1-spectrum together distinguish orbifolds with a sufficiently large singular set from manifolds.
 Orbifolds are stratified spaces in which the regular points form an open dense stratum, and each lower-dimensional stratum is a connected component of the set of singularities of a given isotropy type.
 By the \emph{codimension} of the singular set, we mean the minimum codimension of the singular strata.

 \begin{thm} The $0$-spectrum and $1$-spectrum together distinguish closed Riemannian orbifolds with singular sets of codimension $\leq 3$ from closed Riemannian manifolds. \end{thm}

 Consequently: